-Partner Country of incorporation Subject Halozyme U.S. Agreement for the in-license of Halozyme's proprietary ENHANZETM platform technology to increase dispersion and absorption of HYQVIA.
-Kamada Israel In-license agreement to develop and commercialize IV Alpha-1 proteinase inhibitor (GLASSIA); Exclusive supply and distribution of GLASSIA in the U.S., Canada, Australia and New Zealand; work on post market commitments ongoing.
+Partner Country of incorporation Subject Halozyme U.S. Agreement for the in-license of Halozyme's proprietary ENHANZE [TM] platform technology to increase dispersion and absorption of HYQVIA.
+KamadaIn-license agreement to develop and commercialize IV Alpha-1 proteinase inhibitor (GL.
+Exclusive supply and distribution of GLASSIA in the U.S., Canada, Australia and New 2 on post market commitments ongoing.
 Johnson & Johnson/Momenta Pharmaceuticals U.S. In-licensing agreement with Momenta Pharmaceuticals, Inc. which was acquired by Johnson & Johnson for an investigational hypersialylated immunoglobulin (hsIgG) candidate.
 PreviPharma EU Research collaboration and option agreement to develop new targeted proteins